Peter Dymock, Partner

 Lawyers call claims of this sort “Contentious Probate”.
 It is a specialist area of the law and not every solicitor has experience of handling these cases.

 Peter Dymock says “It is always best if possible to resolve disputes at an early stage, by negotiation.
 These days the parties to a dispute are encouraged to go to mediation before applying to the Court.
 We at QualitySolicitors Large & Gibson have considerable experience of dealing with cases of this kind.
 Prompt advice is always best.”
 Unfortunately with Government public spending cutbacks legal aid is not generally available for these claims.
-We offer a variety of funding options including free initial assessment, fixed fees and payment plans to suit all pockets.
+We offer a variety of funding options including free Next Steps guidance, fixed fees and payment plans to suit all pockets.
 So contact us immediately-

 To make a claim ,or